MichaelCurrin/code-cookbook/recipes/other/editor-config.md

 ### Demo

-Based on the one on the EditorConfig homepage.
+Based on the sample on the EditorConfig homepage.

 ```ini
 # EditorConfig is awesome: https://EditorConfig.org